Non-standard limits of graphs and some orbit equivalence invariants: Group actions and cost

 \subsection{Stuck-Zimmer property}

-A countable group $\Gamma$ is called a \defin{Stuck-Zimmer group} (resp. \defin{strong Stuck-Zimmer group}) if any \pmp $\Gamma$-action on a standard Borel space with no finite orbits has a.s. finite stabilizers (resp. trivial stabilizers). \begin{example}
+A countable group $\Gamma$ is called a \defin{Stuck-Zimmer group} (resp. \defin{strong Stuck-Zimmer group}) if each \pmp $\Gamma$-action on a standard Borel space satisfies the dichotomy: \\ -- either it has a non-null invariant set of finite orbits; or \\ -- it has a.s. finite stabilizers (resp. trivial stabilizers, i.e., $\Stab_{\Gamma}(x)=\{\id\}$).